 Talk about burying the lede.
 Last week's Arizona Republic story on the Census started out by reporting on how "Hispanics led Arizona's changing population over the past decade."
 It's only if one reads deeper, which most people don't, that the real news is found.
-This was the decade in which Phoenix became a "majority minority" city.
+This was the decade in which Phoenix set its trajectory to become a "majority minority" city.
 Phoenix added 140,000 Hispanic residents — and this is the official number, for a Census taken during the white-right and the Badged Ego's persecution of brown people.
 The city also saw the Anglo population decline by 64,000.

 Read that again.
 Read it a third time, and realize, along with the failure to maintain the fifth-largest city position, that Phoenix has finally reached perhaps the most profound tipping point in its history.